Sherman5A/usw-interactive-systems-coursework/report/report.md

 nocite: |
 ...

-# Designing and Implementing Interactive Systems Design Brief
+# Design Brief

-## Design Brief

-### The Objectives
+## The Objectives

 Preloved Pets is a local charity that finds new homes for pets after their owners death.
 Currently they advertise rehousing in the local news paper, shops, and radio station.
 The charity is self-funded with income from, wills, one-off donations, and a charity subscription to a 'supporters club'.

-Therefore, the main goal of the site is to advertise new homes for pets; this is Preloved Pets reason for existence.
+Therefore, the main goal of the website is to advertise new homes for pets; this is Preloved Pets reason for existence.
 Advertising pets in radio stations and shops does not provide a permanent, updated catalogue of pets.
 Radio stations may only advertise few times a day, and shop and newspaper issues quickly become